 ● All models will have SSD, no more HDD or Fusion drives

 The external design of the iMac has not changed much in 13 years, with minor alterations to screen size or aspect ratio being the most noticeable alterations.
-The 2020 iMac is rumored to break that cycle and offer an all-new design paradigm similar to other modern Apple devices.
+A 24-inch iMac with Apple Silicon is expected to finally gain a redesigned chassis, but the 2020 iMac with Intel will not.

 Not much is known about this potential all-in-one desktop, but the updates it may receive can be inferred from other product rumors and recent releases.